Back to top

 Bio

-Dr. Simon Nicholson is Associate Professor of International Relations.
+Dr. Simon Nicholson is Associate Professor of International Relations and interim Associate Dean for Research.
 His work focuses on global environmental governance, global food politics, and the politics of emerging technologies, including climate engineering and carbon removal technologies.
-He is co-founder of the Forum for Climate Engineering Assessment and the Institute for Carbon Removal Law and Policy, two scholarly initiatives of the School of International Service.
+He is co-founder of the Forum for Climate Engineering Assessment and the Institute for Carbon Removal Law and Policy, two scholarly initiatives of the School of International Service and served as founding director of American University's cross-campus Center for Environment, Community, and Equity.

 See Also